 The Bryco 38 is part of the tradition that companies like Raven and Jimenez started.
 They produced cheap semi-automatic handguns that have adopted the moniker of the Saturday Night Special.
 Both the cheap materials and cheap appearance of these firearms have given them an unjust reputation.

-In my experience, these firearms always go bang when you pull the trigger.
+In my experience, these firearms always go bang when you pull the trigger – as long as you care for and service the guns properly.
 The Bryco 38 is no different.
 It is far from a great gun, but it is a cheap gun that works.
 The affordability of this gun offers the freedom to own a firearm to anyone.

-The Bryco 38 is a semi-automatic .380 ACP handgun designed to be concealable.
-The Bryco does suffer from some terrible sights, but the weapon was made for close range shooting.
-It’s also quite heavy for a small gun, but this cuts some of the snappy recoil traditionally associated with tiny .380s.
+The Bryco 38 is an American-made semi-automatic .380 ACP handgun with an overall length of just over 5″ – designed to be easily concealed.
+The Bryco does suffer from some terrible sights, but the weapon was made for close-range shooting, so sights are not a concern.
+It’s also quite heavy for a small gun, but this cuts down some of the snappy recoil traditionally associated with tiny (and lighter) .380s.
 The trigger has a lot of slack, but breaks cleanly.
-The magazine holds six rounds giving you a total of seven with one in the chamber.
+The magazine holds six rounds giving you a total of seven when you have one in the chamber.

 As I mentioned, the weapon is reliable as long as proper maintenance is applied.
-The weapon works best a little wet on the inside.
-These weapons do tend to pinch when cycling so you have to watch your hand.
-The Bryco 38 is not the weapon you buy to save money, it’s gun you buy because you don’t have the money.
-Choice used ones can be found for well under $100.
+The weapon works best a little wet on the inside, meaning very well-oiled.
+These weapons do tend to pinch the webbing between your thumb and trigger finger when the slide cycles after a round is fired, so you have to be careful to position your grip accordingly.
+The Bryco 38 is not the weapon you buy to save money, it’s the gun you buy because you don’t have the money.
+Choice used ones can be found for around $100-200.